JoschaGreuel/KRN03/README.md

 # KERN Design 2.0

 * Features as today desktop application
-* The Application comes with 3 predefined processes as showcase:
-  * purchase of one raw material
-  * 1-step production
-  * selling product
 * Approval
   * Main Purpose of KRN03-project is to have a web application running, stable, performant, nice-to-use
   * Instead of a list of deliverables for approval, there will be weekly meetings to judge and adopt the focus of development